-The national unemployment rate fell two-tenths of a percentage point to 5.5 percent in February.
+The national unemployment rate dropped one-tenth of a percentage point to 5.4 percent in April.

 Trending Now ...